-If you were involved in a car accident because another driver negligently changed lanes, an experienced New York car accident lawyer at our firm could help.
+If you were involved in a car accident because another driver negligently changed lanes, the experienced New York City personal injury lawyers at our firm can help.
 Arrange a free consultation by filling out our online form or calling or texting us today.

 We will evaluate your case, and if warranted, begin an investigation.
 That may include hiring an accident reconstruction expert.
 Because we work on a contingency basis, there is never a fee unless you receive compensation.